 Cylinder Zebras

 Repurpose empty toilet paper rolls by painting them with black and white stripes to make standing zebras.
-It’s amazing how something so simple can spark hours of imaginative play!
+It’s amazing how something so simple can spark hours of imaginative play.
+If you have extra rolls left over, check out these chic toilet paper holder ideas for your home.

 Zebra Paper Chain